mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

 }
 ```

-back in the main page we need to send the size
+back in the main page we need to send the size and the left and top positions as well.
+Note that as is we don't handle if the canvas moves, only if it resizes.
+If you wanted
+to handle moving you'd need to call `sendSize` anytime something moved the canvas.

 ```js
 class ElementProxy {